 It’s that time of year again, when the Andromeda galaxy is becoming well placed for evening viewing from Northern Hemisphere locations.
-The Great Square of Pegasus is a great jumping off point for finding the famous Andromeda galaxy, also known to astronomers as M31.
+The Great Square of Pegasus is a great jumping off point for finding the famous Andromeda galaxy, also known to astronomers as Messier 31.
 As seen from mid-northern latitudes, the Great Square of Pegasus looks like a … well … a big square.
 Go figure.
-The Great Square of Pegasus sparkles over the eastern horizon at about 9 p.m. daylight-saving time in late August.
-A month from now – around the September equinox – the Great Square returns in the same place in the sky some 2 hours earlier.
+The Great Square of Pegasus sparkles over the eastern horizon at about 9 p.m. daylight-saving time in mid-August.
+A month from now – around mid-September – the Great Square returns in the same place in the sky some 2 hours earlier.
 By autumn, people at northerly latitudes will see the Great Square of Pegasus at nightfall.

 For some idea of the Great Square’s size, extend your hand an arm length from your eye.
 You’ll see that any two Great Square stars are farther apart than the width of your hand.